alexk99/the_router/conf_options2.md

 ### npf_conn_limit_group_by

-An integer sysctl variable that sets up mode of operation of the NPF connection limit function.
+An integer sysctl variable that defines a criteria how to group connections.

 	sysctl set npf_conn_limit_group_by <mode>
 	or